nova-framework/Nova-Framework-Snippets/README.md

-SMVC_Snippets
+SMVC Framework Snippets
 =============

-This is a [Sublime Text][sublime] package which includes a collection of Snippets.
+This is a [Sublime Text][sublime] package which includes a collection of Snippets for Simple MVC Framework.

 ## Installation ##